 All costs included in the budget as a direct expense should be necessary based on the program model contributing to the outcomes or deliverables being proposed.
 Costs that are not a result of direct services for participants of the program should not be included as a direct expense.
 If included, the costs will be removed, and the budget may be reduced.
-These costs are paid for in the administrative/indirect section of the budget (for example, including a data entry position as a direct expense in the budget).
+These costs are paid for in the administrative/indirect section of the budget.
 Review the list of unallowable costs.